nodejs/node/doc/api/addons.md

 then [`require('addon')`][require] will give precedence to the `addon.js` file and load it instead.

-## Native Abstractions for Node.js
+## Native abstractions for Node.js

 Each of the examples illustrated in this document make direct use of the Node.js and V8 APIs for implementing Addons.
 The V8 API can, and has, changed